Top SEO Tools Reviewed: What Actually Earns Its Price Tag

 Should I use Ahrefs or Semrush if I can only afford one?

-On a tight budget, Ahrefs’ $29/month Starter plan gives you basic access to keyword research, site audits, and backlink data, making it the cheapest entry point for a professional-grade tool.
+On a tight budget, Ahrefs’ $29/month Starter plan gives you basic access to keyword research, site audits, and backlink data, the cheapest entry point for a professional-grade tool.
 If your budget reaches $140+/month and you need content marketing features, PPC competitive data, and social media tracking alongside SEO, Semrush Pro offers more breadth.
-Neither tool tracks AI search visibility in depth, so budget-conscious teams should pair either one with free Google Search Console and keep GEO/AEO monitoring on the radar.
+Neither tool provides deep AI visibility tracking in its base plans, so pair either one with free Google Search Console and monitor the GEO/AEO category as it matures.

 How much should I budget monthly for SEO tools?